stefanspringer1/SwiftXML/README.md

 }
 ```

-`applying` can also be used on a content sequence or element sequence where it is shorter than using the `map` method in the general case (where a `return` statement might have to be included) and you can use it when to define content:
+`applying` can also be used on a content sequence or element sequence where it is shorter than using the `map` method in the general case (where a `return` statement might have to be included) and you can directly use it to define content (without the `xml` property decribed above):

 ```Swift
 let myDocument = XDocument {